 - 16. Plaintiff North Carolina Alliance for Retired Americans ("the Alliance") is a 501(c)(4) nonprofit social welfare organization incorporated in North Carolina.
 It is a chartered state affiliate of the Alliance for Retired Americans, a nationwide grassroots organization with more than 4.3 million members.
 The mission of the Alliance and its nationwide affiliate is to ensure social and economic justice and full civil rights for retirees, with particular emphasis on safeguarding their right to vote.
 The Alliance has approximately 52,000 members across North Carolina, including thousands of members in this judicial district, and new members are constantly joining its ranks.
-As a result, it is imperative for the Alliance that its members who move to North Carolina and intend to make the State their new domicile are entitled to vote in the elections that matter to them and will affect them as residents.
-It is also imperative that Alliance members who move within North Carolina to a new county or precinct are permitted to vote in the elections that affect them in their new home. - 17.
+As a result, it is imperative for the Alliance that its members who move to North Carolina and intend to make the State their new domicile are entitled to vote in the elections that matter to them and will affect them as residents. - 17.
 The Durational Residency Requirement threatens both the Alliance's members' voting rights and the Alliance itself, as an organization.
-First, the

-Durational Residency Requirement harms new members of the Alliance who move to North Carolina or existing members of the Alliance who move to a new county or precinct in North Carolina within the month leading up to any federal election.
-New members are consistently joining the Alliance's ranks, including in the month before each federal election, as North Carolina is an especially popular state for relocating retirees.
-In fact, between January 2020 and November 2023, the Alliance gained an average of 300 members every month.
-Since the Alliance has begun collecting this data, not one month has gone by that the Alliance has not gained multiple new members.
-Existing Alliance members also regularly move within the State.
-Because of the Durational Residency Requirement, such members-who would otherwise vote in North Carolina and in their current county and precinct-will be unable to do so.
+First, the Durational Residency Requirement harms new members of the Alliance who move to North Carolina within the month leading up to any federal election.
+New members join the Alliance's ranks each month, including in the month before each federal election, as North Carolina is an especially popular state for relocating retirees.
+Because of the Durational Residency Requirement, such members-who would otherwise vote in North Carolina-will be unable to do so.